 Ingredients Needed For Peppermint Bark Pretzels

-- Pretzels - I like to use pretzel rods because they are sturdy and easy to dip.
+- Pretzel Rods - I like to use pretzel rods because they are sturdy and easy to dip.
 You can use regular pretzels if you prefer but that gets a little too messy for me.

 How to Make Chocolate Peppermint Pretzel Rods